 Because the CCPA is relatively new, you can imagine issues continually come up.
 There have already been several proposed modifications to the original regulations.
 Companies have to remember these regulations are quite fluid.
 Until those modifications are adopted, we can look at what we know is in place right now.
 According to California's Office of the Attorney General, to remain CCPA-compliant, businesses must:

 - Provide notice to consumers at or before they collect personal data

 - Allow consumers to opt-out, read, and delete their personal data from the business's storage.
-Businesses must provide a "Do Not Sell My Info” link for opt-out requests
+Companies must provide a "Do Not Sell My Personal Information" link for opt-out requests

 - Respond to consumer requests within specific timeframes